 The family would like to extend a heartfelt thank you to her personal physician, Dr. Margaret Rush, from Bristol, CT.
 The Scott Funeral Home of Terryville, CT will be assisting Helen’s family with arrangements (scottfuneralhomeinc.com).
-A memorial service will be announced and held at a later date.

 In lieu of flowers, donations can be made, in memory of Helen C. Chapulis, to St. Jude Children’s Research Hospital (stjude.org).